 If you are currently taking a collagen supplement and want to verify its halal status, here is a practical checklist:

 - Check the source.
-The label should clearly state bovine, marine, or another permissible source.
+The label should clearly state bovine or another permissible source.
 If it says “collagen” without specifying, contact the manufacturer.

 - Look for a named certifying body.
-The packaging should name the halal authority — such as ISA, ISNA, or HFA.
-A logo without a named body is not verified certification.
+The packaging should name the halal authority.

 - Verify independently.
 Go to the certifying body’s website and confirm the brand appears in their certified products database.